 While we don’t have a complete understanding of the etiology of idiopathic scoliosis, there is supporting evidence for an association between spondylolisthesis and the development of scoliosis, especially in the spine’s lumbar region.
 Keep reading to explore the association further.

 Spondylolisthesis is a condition of spinal instability caused by one of the spine’s bones (vertebrae) slipping out of place.
+Degenerative spondylolisthesis, which is more common among older adults, particularly women, occurs due to age-related degeneration of spinal structures.
 When the vertebrae move more than they should, a vertebra can slip out of alignment onto the bone below, introducing adverse pressure, and this can result in pinched nerves known to cause lower back and leg pain.

 The human spine is made up of small bones called vertebrae.
 They are stacked on top of one another and are separated by intervertebral discs.
 When a vertebra suffers damage or is displaced, the effects can be felt throughout the spine.
 Before we move on to the specifics of spondylolisthesis, let’s touch on some basic spinal anatomy.